 Legal hackathons are a part of Freshfields’ digitization strategy and reflect the firm’s commitment to legal innovation.
 Hackathons are an example of how innovation labs enable a firm to work directly with its clients and bring people, processes and new technologies together to develop new products.
 Legal Hackathons and the labs are channels to strengthen the firm’s expertise at the intersection of law and technology.

-Freshfields chose BRYTER no-code platform because it is simple, intuitive, and allows participants to build self-service apps without any previous training in a very short time.
+Freshfields chose BRYTER no-code platform because it is simple, intuitive, and allows participants to build a data breach reporting assistant or a chatbot for business without any previous training in a very short time.

 Why we love student hackathons

 - They allow participants to get their heads around the basics of rules-based reasoning, formalized legal content and digital transformation.

 - Hackathons highlight the great potential of automation to scale legal service delivery.

 - Law firms can identify exceptional students who have both traditional legal skills and a technical mindset.